Sonjiseo/Opic/OPIc.md

 I usually check the weather because I like sunny days the most.

-Then, I try to find a park nearby.
+Then, I try to find a park near my place

-Of course, I also make sure the park allows dogs.
+Of course, I also make sure the park allows dogs to walk my dog.

 After that, I change into comfortable clothes and prepare dog waste bags and some cold water.

 **Next,** when I arrive at a park,

 I put a harness(하네스) on my dog and plan our walking route.